toweringpillow/VulnHub/README.md

 # Install dependencies
 npm install

-# Copy environment variables
+# Set up environment variables
-cp .env.local.example .env.local

-# Edit .env.local with your keys (see SETUP_GUIDE.md)
+# Copy .env.local.example to .env.local and fill in your keys

 # Run database migrations in Supabase SQL Editor
 # Copy contents of supabase/schema.sql and run it